 Psychologists and social workers offer education, treatment, and intensive rehabilitation.

 Chaplaincy Services provides religious programs through volunteers of different faiths.

 The Director of Chaplaincy Services coordinates scheduled programs for each prison facility.

 Test of Adult Basic Education (TABE)

 The test for Adult Basic Education (TABE) is a diagnostic test that determines a person’s skill level and aptitude.
-This test is given to all inmates who do not have a high school diploma or GED to determine their academic level.
-Once an inmate’s academic level is identified, they are placed in the appropriate academic programs.
+This test is given to all incarcerated people who do not have a high school diploma or GED to determine their academic level.
+Once an incarcerated person’s academic level is identified, they are placed in the appropriate academic programs.

 General Equivalency Diploma (GED)

 The General Educational Development is a set of tests in the core high school curriculum.
 It includes:

 - Language Arts: Writing.

 - Mathematics: Part 1 (with a calculator).